Hub Group: History

-Mark Yeager was appointed president and chief operating officer in April 2005.
-Mark Yeager had joined Hub Group in 1992 and served as president of the company's field operations immediately prior to his appointment.

 Hub Group acquired Memphis, Tennessee-based drayage company Comtrak Logistics for $48 million in 2006.
 The two companies had worked together for over 20 years by the time of the acquisition.
 The deal included Comtrak's client lists and proprietary transportation tracking software.

-Hub Group founder and Chairman Phillip Yeager died in October 2008 from complications following a heart attack.
+Hub Group founder and chairman Phillip Yeager died in October 2008 from complications following a heart attack.
 Yeager was 80 years old.
 Company CEO David Yeager became chairman of Hub Group in November 2008.

-In 2017, Hub Group acquired Estenson Logistics, a national provider of dedicated trucking with nearly 100 operating sites for approximately $306 million.
+In 2017, Hub Group acquired Estenson Logistics, a national provider of dedicated trucking with nearly 100 operating sites for around $306 million.
 As a part of the acquisition, the name was retired and now operates under the Hub Group brand.

-In 2018, Hub Group acquired CaseStack Logistics, a consolidation and warehousing provider that predominantly operates in the consumer packaged goods and retail space, for $225 million.
+In 2018, Hub Group sold its Mode Transportation subsidiary and acquired CaseStack Logistics, a consolidation and warehousing provider that predominantly operates in the consumer packaged goods and retail space, for $225 million.
 CaseStack now operates under a product of Hub Group called CaseStack Retail Supplier Solutions.

-In 2020, Hub Group acquired NonstopDelivery, LLC (“NSD”) for $94.5 million.
+In 2020, Hub Group acquired NonstopDelivery, LLC (NSD) for $94.5 million.
 Founded in 2000, NSD’s delivery network includes over 170 agent locations, which enables service to all U.S. zip codes.

-In 2021, Hub Group acquired Preston, MD based Choptank Transport for $130 million cash-on-hand.
+In 2021, Hub Group acquired Preston, MD-based Choptank Transport for $130 million cash-on-hand.
 Founded in 2003, Choptank has a carrier network of over 200,000 carriers who specialize in refrigerated and frozen transportation.

 In 2022, Hub Group acquired TAGG Logistics for $103 million cash on hand.
 Founded in 2006, TAGG provides ECommerce and Omnichannel fulfillment with over 23 fulfillment locations.

+In November 2022, David Yeager announced his retirement and his son, Phillip Yeager was announced as the new CEO beginning January 1, 2023.